 Tuition (not including fees) is waived for Maryland residents who are 60 years old or older or who are retired as a result of a disability as defined by the Social Security or Railroad Retirement Act, who enroll in any credit class that has at least 10, or is being continued with less than 10, regularly-enrolled students.
 Members of the Maryland National Guard who have two or more years of service remaining are eligible for a 50 percent tuition waiver.
 In order to receive a tuition waiver based on retirement due to a disability, the student must provide appropriate documentation from the Social Security Administration.
 Appropriate documentation for disability and Maryland National Guard waivers must be presented each semester/session.
-The senior citizen tuition waiver, the student must provide proof that his or her 60th birthday has occurred prior to the first class session.
+The senior citizen tuition waivers are provided on a space-available basis.
+In order to qualify for a senior citizen tuition waiver, the student must provide proof that his or her 60th birthday has occurred prior to the first class session.
 Tuition waiver forms are available in the counseling office.